1954 NASCAR Grand National Series: Season highlights

 Two-time champion Herb Thomas' season opening victory in February earned him $1,600, which included prize monies from both the Pure Oil Company and Champion Spark Plugs.
-On February 20 Cotton Owens captured a modified-sportsman victory in an event that featured 136 starting entries; the largest ever starting field in a NASCAR event.
+On February 20, Cotton Owens captured a modified-sportsman victory in an event that featured 136 starting entries, the largest ever starting field in a NASCAR event.
 A day later, Tim Flock reached the checkered flag first, but was disqualified for using a two-way radio, and Lee Petty was awarded the victory.
 It was the first time that radios were used in a NASCAR event, and Flock quit after the disqualification.

-On February 20, 136 cars took the green flag at a 100-mile event in Daytona; making the event the largest ever starting field in a NASCAR sanctioned event.
-The following day NASCAR ruled that Tim Flock was disqualified due to the use of a two-way radio.
-On March 28 Dick Rathmann won a 125-mile race at Oakland Speedway after starting the event in last place.
+On March 28, Dick Rathmann won a 125-mile race at Oakland Stadium after starting the event in last place.
 The track was unusual in its configuration in that it consisted of dirt corners and paved straightaways.
+The race was in combination with the newly formed NASCAR Pacific Coast Late Model Division, making Rathmann the first winner in the series.

 On June 13, NASCAR held its first ever road course event, at the airport in Linden, New Jersey, with driver Al Keller coming away with the win in a Jaguar, as 20 of the 43 starting entries were foreign made vehicles.
-The victory was the only win for a foreign-manufactured vehicle until Toyota captured its first victory at Atlanta Motor Speedway in March 2008 and as of the 2022 season, it is the only win scored by both Jaguar and a European manufacturer in the NASCAR Cup Series.
+The victory was the only win for a foreign-manufactured vehicle until Toyota captured its first victory at Atlanta Motor Speedway in March 2008 and as of the 2026 season, it is the only win scored by both Jaguar and a European manufacturer in the NASCAR Cup Series.